 My arm hurts when I raise itJune 6, 2019

-- This is the first time you ever felt pain in your shoulder.
-You just happen to reach overhead this morning and had pain.
+This is the first time you ever felt pain in your shoulder.
+You just happened to reach overhead this morning and had pain.
 The very first day, the very first time.
 This could just be a weird pain that will probably go away tomorrow.

-- You had surgery on your arm in the last 2 weeks.
-Pain from surgery can last weeks and even months after the surgery so if you recently had surgery on your shoulder, you may still have pain when reaching overhead.
+If you had surgery on your arm in the last two weeks, you’ll need to keep an eye on your pain levels to ensure that you are healing the way you are supposed to.
+Pain from surgery can last weeks and even months after the surgery, so if you recently had surgery on your shoulder, you may still have pain when reaching overhead.
 You will want to let your doctor know if this pain persists.

-- You had a hard workout within the last 48 hours where you did a lot of shoulder exercises.
-Muscle soreness can last 2 days after working out so if you recently did an arm workout, within the last 48 hours, then it can be perfectly normal to have difficulty lifting overhead.
-If this workout was done over a week ago and you still have pain then you need to be concerned.
+If you had a hard workout within the last 48 hours where you did a lot of shoulder exercises, you might be sore in the days that follow.
+Muscle soreness can last two days after working out, so if you recently did an arm workout within the last 48 hours, then it can be perfectly normal to have difficulty lifting overhead.
+If this workout was done over a week ago and you still have pain, then you need to be concerned.

-If you cannot exclude yourself with one of these three things then your shoulder pain IS something to be worried about!
+If you cannot exclude yourself with one of these three things, then your shoulder pain is a reasonable cause for concern.

 The first thing you need to do is find the exact cause of your shoulder pain.
 Finding the source and the cause of your shoulder pain will help you be able to treat it and prevent further damage to it.
 What could the problem actually be?